Research Interests: development economics, labor economics

-Shing-Yi Wang is an Assistant Professor of Business Economics and Public Policy at Wharton.
-She is also an affiliate of the Bureau for Research and Economic Analysis of Development (BREAD) and a research fellow at the National Bureau of Economic Research (NBER).
+Shing-Yi Wang is an Associate Professor of Business Economics and Public Policy at Wharton.
+She is also a fellow of the Bureau for Research and Economic Analysis of Development (BREAD) and a research associate at the National Bureau of Economic Research (NBER).
 She received her Ph.D. in economics from Yale University and her B.A. from Wellesley College.
 Prior to joining Wharton, she was an assistant professor in the department of economics at New York University.
 She has also worked at the Federal Reserve Board and the U.S. Department of Agriculture.

 Rema Hanna and Shing-Yi Wang (2017), Dishonesty and Selection into Public Service: Evidence from India, American Economic Journal: Economic Policy, 9 (3), pp. 262-290.

 Suresh Naidu, Yaw Nyarko, Shing-Yi Wang (2016), Monopsony Power in Migrant Labor Markets: Evidence from the United Arab Emirates, Journal of Political Economy.